shaoru0302/CISC4900/docs/architecture.md

 - Keeps the system lightweight and suitable for a course project scope

 ### Note
-Some frontend-related business logic such as:
-- shopping cart management
-- order creation(UI-side handling)
-are intentionally implemented in frontend JavaScript files(e.g. shopping_cart.js, shopping_cart_page.js).
+Some frontend-related business logic such as {shopping cart management, order creation(UI-side handling)} are intentionally implemented in frontend JavaScript files(e.g. shopping_cart.js, shopping_cart_page.js).